 Friday - Homework sent out and to be returned the following week

-This half term our focus for PSHE is 'Changing me'
+This half term our focus for PSHE is 'Being in my world'

 Press here to access the website - health for kids.